-- Essentials of a Contract as applicable to Insurance Contract
+- Application of principles in general insurance contracts

-- Application of Principles of Insurance in General Insurance contracts
+- · Essentials of a contract

-- Classification of General Insurance
+- Broad classification

-- Structure of Insurance Policy
+- Structure of the policy

-- · Conditions & Warranties
+- Insurance documentation

-- General Insurance documents
+- Warranties

-- Main objectives of Underwriting
+- · Main objectives of underwriting

 - Underwriting process

-- Disclosure terms and conditions
+- · Disclosure terms and conditions

 - Lesson Round Up

 - Self Test Questions

-Underwriting basically refers to the process of selecting, classifying and pricing applicants for insurance.
-The Underwriter is the person who evaluates a proposal and decides to accept or reject an application that comes for insurance.
-Based on the evaluation done, a decision is to be taken as to the acceptance of proposal or otherwise.
-If it is to be accepted, at what price and on what terms, conditions and coverages and price.
+Underwriting basically refers to the process of evaluating a proposal that comes for insurance.
+Based on the evaluation done a decision is to be taken as to the acceptance of proposal or otherwise.
+If its is to be accepted, at what price and on what terms, conditions and coverages.
 This process ends with the issue of policy documents.
-Generally insurance companies have internal guide rates and standard policy documents, for routine risks which are typically "High frequency, low severity risk" and do not require much of an underwriting expertise & skill.
+For a routine kind of simple proposal, the entire procedure is very simple.
+Generally insurance companies have internal guide rates and standard policy documents, for these routine risks which are typically "High frequency, low severity risk" and do not require much of an underwriting expertise & skill.
 But the aggregate of simple risk across the company, and the likely financial consequences needs monitoring.

-However, for "low frequency high severity risk" e.g. liability, aviation, etc. or unusual risk, or risk with every high sum insured, etc. the underwriting process is more complex.
-In this chapter we will study the underwriting practices and procedures for general insurance policies, usually followed by insurance companies.
+However, typically for "low frequency high severity risk" e.g. liability, aviation, etc. or unusual risk, or risk with every high sum insured, etc. the underwriting process becomes more complex and whole lot of other issues having bearing on acceptance of such risk come in the picture.
+In this chapter we will study the underwriting practices and procedures for general insurance companies.